roblittlefield/urbanite/README.md

 - **Frequent Updates**: Stay up to date with fresh data as the map refreshes every 10 minutes.
 - **Data Accessibility**: Access call data even when DataSF archives calls after 48 hours.
 - **See Police Stations**: See all SFPD stations on the map
-- **See Current Calls Responding To: See which calls SFPD is currently responding to or recently responded to.
+- \*\*See Current Calls Responding To: See which calls SFPD is currently responding to or recently responded to.

 ## Components

-Urbanite SF was written using vanilla JavaScript.
+SFPD calls was written using vanilla JavaScript.
 Includes "live" Police data, which is delayed 10 minutes and filtered for sensitive information.

 ## Future Work